wuey99/Minesweeper/README.md

 1) end game explosion not working propery for difficulties >= medium
 2) traversal code may be buggy.
 3) end game feedback of where flags are placed not user-friendly.
-I may look into addressing this later today
+I may look into addressing this later today.  might add a awy to toggle the flags on/off in the end-game state.